FOSS4GAcademy/GST104FOSS4GLabs/Module 3 Lab/QGIS 2.8 and Inkscape 0.91/Module 3 Lab.md

 The last thing we need to do is export this map.

-95. Click File->Save a Copy… from the menu bar.
+95. Click File | Save a Copy… from the menu bar.
 96. Save the map as a Portable Document Format (*.pdf) in your lab directory.
 Name the map whatever you want, you made it, after all!
 Click Save.
 Another dialog will open.
 97. Accept the defaults for the Portable Document Format dialog.
 Click OK to save the PDF.